rust-lang/rust/src/doc/reference.md

   the second case.

-* When writing unit tests for a module, it's often a common idiom to have an immediate child of the module to-be-tested named `mod test`.
+* When writing unit tests for a module, it's often a common idiom to have an immediate child of the module to-be-tested named `mod tests`.
 This module could access any items of the parent module through the second case, meaning that internal implementation details could also be seamlessly tested from the child module.